MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-capacity-planning.md

 &#42;Total number of packets-per-second on the domain controller being monitored by the specific ATA Lightweight Gateway.
 &#42;&#42;Total amount of non-hyper threaded cores that this domain controller has installed.<br>While hyper threading is acceptable for the ATA Lightweight Gateway, when planning for capacity, you should count actual cores and not hyper threaded cores.
 &#42;&#42;&#42;Total amount of memory that this domain controller has installed.
-> [!NOTE]	If the domain controller does not have the necessary amount of resources required by the ATA Lightweight Gateway, the domain controller performance will not be effected, but the ATA Lightweight Gateway will not operate as expected and will monitor only partial traffic.
+> [!NOTE]	If the domain controller does not have the necessary amount of resources required by the ATA Lightweight Gateway, the domain controller performance will not be effected, but the ATA Lightweight Gateway might not operate as expected.

 ## Domain controller traffic estimation